 Sample size: Confidence Interval for a Coefficient of variation from duplicate measurements

-Confidence Interval Estimation
+Confidence Interval estimation & Precision

 Coefficient of variation from duplicate measurements

-Calculates the required minimal sample size for the estimation of a confidence interval with a required width for the Coefficient of variation from duplicate measurements.
+Calculates the required minimum sample size for the estimation of a confidence interval with a required width for the Coefficient of variation from duplicate measurements.
 The calculations are performed according to the general methodology given by Machin et al., 2009.
 It is assumed that the calculation of the Coefficient of variation uses the Logarithmic method.

 Note that the calculation does not include a null hypothesis value or a factor for power (1−β).
 Therefore the estimated sample size does not give a certainty that a particular value will fall inside or outside the confidence interval.
 The number of cases is only the number required to attain a specified confidence interval width.